eatal/eatal.github.io/_pages/about.md

 News
 ======

+* **August 2021** MIT News published an article about our research on multi-fidelity trajectory optimization: [MIT News](https://news.mit.edu/2021/drones-speed-route-system-0810){:target="_blank"}.

 * **August 2021** Our AIAA Aviation 2021 paper on Global Trajectory-tracking Control for a Tailsitter Flying Wing in Agile Uncoordinated Flight has been awarded **Best Student Paper in V/STOL Aircraft Systems**!
 [![image](/images/vstol.jpeg){:width="55%" margin="10"}](/images/vstol.jpeg){:target="_blank"}

 * **August 2021** Our new paper on trajectory-tracking flight control for a tailsitter flying wing will be presented at AIAA Aviation 2021 [Video](https://youtu.be/tGQO-6DPT1M){:target="_blank"}, [PDF](/files/TalKaraman_Aviation2021.pdf){:target="_blank"}.